WKHAllen/Indigio/README.md

 ## Deployment

-As of now, Indigio has not been deployed, as there are no stable releases yet.
+Indigio will eventually be deployed on [Heroku](https://www.heroku.com/).
+As of now, there are no stable releases, so the app has not been deployed.

-## Contributing

-If you would like to contribute to Indigio, let me know and I'll get back to you.

 ## Security concerns